Christmas Update 2020

-I made a sausage roll wreath for an event recently and it made me really happy.
+However, I upped my game recently, and made a sausage roll wreath.
+It made me really happy.
 Hoping it might make you happy too!
-I have made it before, but forgot about it.
+I had made it before, but until Instagram very kindly reminded me with their “this time last year” I had totally forgotten about it.
 Hoping if I post it on my blog, it will become a staple of my Holiday repertoire.
 Updated recipe below.

 If you try this at home, take a photo and tag me on instagram! @carolynsfabfoods

 Although you can buy sausage rolls everywhere in the UK, I have memories of my dad making them from scratch.
 Homemade ones just taste so much better.

 Sausage rolls have a season.
 They are not summer food!
 They generally make an appearance as the nights start to get a little colder.
 By Guy Fawkes night (Remember, remember the 5th of November, Gunpowder, treason and plot!) they are expected.
 In America, we have made them an essential part of our Thanksgiving celebrations.
 No Christmas gathering would be complete without them, and it would be unthinkable to spend Christmas Eve without eating at least one.